18F/autoapi/instructions.md

 1. Follow [these instructions]() to

-  a. install `virtualenv`
+    - install `virtualenv`

-  a. create a `virtualenv`
+    - create a `virtualenv`

-  a. activate the virtualenv in your session, and use that session for the remainder of these steps.
+    - activate the virtualenv in your session, and use that session for the remainder of these steps.

-  a. `pip install -r requirements.txt`
+    - `pip install -r requirements.txt`

 2. Install Swagger static assets:

+       ```
        npm install
        npm install gulp
        gulp
+       ```

 <div id="s3-credentials"></div>